UltraEngine/Documentation/CPP/Scripting.md

 ## Lua Modules

 Lua modules allow scripts to execute code from dynamically linked libraries.
 You can use the version of Lua found [here](https://github.com/UltraEngine/Lua5.4) to build modules for use with Ultra Engine.
+Lua modules should be placed in the "Scripts/Modules" subfolder in your game's directory.

 ## Additional Information